open-runtime/runtime_lints/README.md

 ## Inspiration

-There are a lot of community driven linting efforts:
+There are a lot of community driven efforts to create a recommended set of linting rules.
+Their work inspired this repository.
 * [lints - from dart team][pub_lints]
 * [flutter_lints - from dart team][pub_flutter_lints]
 * [lint - community driven strict rules][pub_lint]